Stef-Lan/WP-Super-Cache-1.7.1-RCE/README.md

 ```
 ## To Do
 - Add SSL support
-- Fix issue for WordPress sites with no WP path
+- Fix issue for WP sites where the plugin folder name does not contain the version